ITensor/website/docs/tutorial/simple_measurement.md

-The `primed` method increases the prime level of all indices by 1.
+The `primed` function increases the prime level of all indices by 1.

-Finally, we can compute the expectation values as
+Finally, we compute the expectation value as the diagram

 <img src="docs/tutorial/expect.png" style=""/>

+which becomes in code:

 <code>
 Real zz = (bra \* Sz \* ket).toReal();